Resources for Doctors and Professionals

-Turner syndrome occurs in approximately one out of every 2,000 live female births.
-The syndrome is characterized by the partial or complete absence of one X chromosome.
+Turner syndrome occurs in approximately one out of every 2,000 - 2,500 live female births and characterized by the partial or complete absence of the second X chromosome.
 It is reported that more than 50% of cases have a 45,X karyotype.
 Another 20%-35% have mosaic karyotypes.
 Other karyotypes include those with various structural abnormalities.
 This condition presents healthcare providers with a challenging array of genetic, developmental, endocrine, cardiovascular, psychosocial, and reproductive issues.